Finding my feet as a freelance creative

 ~ How does your working week make you feel?

 ~ What is preventing you from creating your ideal working week?

 ~ Have you tried to make changes?
 If so, what did you learn from them?

 ~ Can you recall a time when things worked well?
 If so, what were you doing differently?

 ~ What would your ideal working week look and feel like?

 ~ Would you like things to be added/removed?

 ~ Does your ideal week align with your values and lifestyle?

 Hopefully, the questions will help you to identify some key messages and with this insight, you can begin to build your week.
 Feel free to try things and experiment until you find what works for you.
 It’s good to remember that creating new ways of working and forming habits can take time, so be patient and gentle with yourself along the way.

-If you’re planning to modify your weekly routine I wish you the very best of luck.
-Thank you for stopping by, I hope you have a beautiful and inspiring day!
+If you’re planning to modify your weekly routine I wish you the very best of luck!